 Password-protected software keystores: Password-protected software keystores are protected by using a password that you create.
 You must open this type of keystore before the keys can be retrieved or used.

 Software keystores can be stored in Oracle Automatic Storage Management (Oracle ASM), Oracle Automatic Storage Management Cluster File System (Oracle ACFS), or regular file systems.

-Hardware keystores are in the following categories:
+Under External Keystore Manager are the following categories:

 Supported Encryption and Integrity Algorithms